crapher/pyhomebroker/README.md

 ## Legal

-See the file [LICENSE](https://github.com/crapher/pyhomebroker/blob/master/LICENSE) for our legal disclaimers of responsibility, fitness or merchantability of this library as well as your rights with regards to use of this library.  **pyhomebroker** is licensed under **Apache Software License**.
+See the file [LICENSE](https://github.com/crapher/pyhomebroker/blob/master/LICENSE) for our legal disclaimers of responsibility, fitness, or merchantability of this library as well as your rights with regards to the use of this library.  **pyhomebroker** is licensed under **Apache Software License**.

 ## Attributions and Trademarks